eflautt/ga-data-science/lessons/lesson-9/readme.md

 1. Spend a few minutes determining which data would be most important to use in the prediction problem.
 You may need to create new features based on the data available.
 Consider using a feature selection aide in sklearn.
 But a worst case scenario; identify one or two strong features that would be useful to include in the model.
 2. Spend 1-2 minutes considering which _metric_ makes the most sense to optimize.
 Accuracy?
 FPR or TPR?
 AUC?
 Given the business problem (understanding survival rate aboard the Titanic), why should you use this metric?
-3. Build a KNN model that solves for K. Be prepared to explain why you picked this K, metric, and feature set in predicting survival using the tools necessary (such as a fit chart).
+3. Build a tuned Logistic model.
+Be prepared to explain your design (including regularization), metric, and feature set in predicting survival using the tools necessary (such as a fit chart).

 Use the starter code included to get you going.